Business: Costs of Litigation (State Court)

 This is the stage where the parties get information from the other side or third parties.
 There are cases that require only minimal discovery or, even, no discovery at all.
 Also, the type of discovery utilized makes a big difference in costs.
 So, results may vary wildly at this stage.

-There are three types of written discovery requests: Interrogatories, Request to Produce and Request for Admissions.
-This “discovery products” are somewhat predictable since it is simply a matter of drafting them and sending them out.
-Expect about 2-3 hours of work ($800-1,600) per discovery product.
+These “discovery products” are somewhat predictable and template-based.
+So, it is simply a matter of drafting requests that are specific to your case.
+You can expect about 2-3 hours of work ($800-1,600) per discovery product.
 Your lawyer will decide whether to use some or all of these discovery options.

-First, you may have to issue a subpoena, which is additional drafting.
-But the main thing is that grilling a deponent in person is very often a full-day affair.
+But the main thing is that grilling a deponent in person is very often a full-day affair (or, even, multiple days).
 Once you go to the trouble of getting the person in the seat and under oath, you will want to take full advantage.
 And, usually, the deponent will put up some resistance, which slows things down.
-Plus, you have to pay for the court reporter and, sometimes, the room.

 Stage 3 – Summary Judgment

 Some cases can be disposed in whole or in part without going all the way to trial, such as cases based on a contract.
 That usually happens by filing a Motion for Summary Judgment.
-If you are the Plaintiff, you are hoping to end the case with this motion, so your lawyer is going to put some time into researching and drafting this motion.
-Then, there will be a hearing on the motion.
-I would estimate this process will take from 3-6 hours of work ($1,200-3,000), depending upon the complexity of the issues.
+If you are the Plaintiff, you are hoping to end the case with this motion, so your lawyer is going to put some extra time into researching and drafting this motion.
+Again, if this works, it will be worth every penny, so you might as well give it your best shot.

 Stage 4 – Trial

-The trial is “show time.”
 All the exhibits and witnesses have to be prepped.
-The research has to be finalized.
-The strategy needs to be discussed, and everybody involved has to be ready to go.
+The research has to be finalized and all the evidence reviewed — i.e. we want no surprises at trial.
+The strategy needs to be discussed, and everybody involved, including you, has to be ready to go.
 It’s a big deal.

 Then, there is the trial itself, which can take one day or a week, depending on the case.
 So, again, results can vary wildly.
 But, just to give you some idea, this stage is likely to cost somewhere in the range of $3,000, for a relatively simple case, to $10,000 for a fairly complex case.
-This is, of course, in the context of typical business litigation (i.e. not big corporations) in State court.
+I’m referring, of course, to typical small business litigation in State court.
+Obviously, big corporate cases are a different statosphere.

 Other Costs